 A ‘Magnetic Poem’ tanka

-- For this poem, I decided to use the ‘Poet Set’ on the Magnetic Poetry website, which, I believe, is the first time I have done so;
+- For this poem, I decided to make use of the ‘Nature Set’ on the Magnetic Poetry website;

 - I once again opted for a tanka, rather than a haiku;

 - The extra two lines (14 syllables) provide a greater challenge, as well as a larger canvas;

 - I searched for and found the featured image before writing the tanka, and it inspired my words;

 - I flipped back and forth between my text editor and the image as I was composing this poem many times;

 - As is fairly evident, I deliberately made use of alliteration;